• Skip to primary navigation

 1 (6 oz.) can tomato paste

-1 Tbsp red curry paste (found in the Asian section of grocery store- I used Thai Kitchen brand)
+1 tablespoon red curry paste (found in the Asian section of grocery store- I used Thai Kitchen brand)

 3-4 drops liquid smoke (found in most grocery stores- highly recommend! it gives the chicken that smokey Tandori type flavor)